Venom Of The Unspoken

 VIII.
 The Shattering and the Filling

 I cannot fill a vessel sealed with secrets in the dark (2 Timothy 2:21).
 I shatter stone to save the soul and leave a living mark (Ezekiel 36:26).
-Give Me your heart and take My life of abundance.
+Give Me your heart, mortal, and take My life eternal.
 Let Me wash you with Living Water and make your spirit Mine (John 7:37–38).
-Upon My palms, your name is etched in love’s eternal script (Isaiah 49:16).
+Upon My palms, your name is etched (Isaiah 49:16).
 I drown your shadows in the deep where every chain is stripped (Micah 7:19).

 IX.
 The Homecoming of Truth

-Great mercy stills the Judge’s hand, and grace becomes your deepest sea (Romans 5:20).
-My door is wide; the threshold waits.
+What stills the Judge’s hand?
+Mercy’s deepest plea.
+Grace shall wash you pure, My holiness in thee (James 2:13; Romans 8:34; Romans 5:20).
 Return your heart to Me (Zechariah 1:3).
-A single word of Truth shall shatter every dam of lies (John 8:32).
-Your secrets break like fallen glass before the Holy I AM.
+One word of Truth shall shatter every fortress built on lies (John 8:32).
+Your secrets break like glass before the Holy I AM.
 Remember Samson, his hair grew again (Judges 16:22).
 His final cry turned a grave into an altar (Judges 16:28–30).
 Repentance drains the venom; confession pours the cure (1 John 1:9).

 X. The Cataclysm of Glory